-If you follow me on Instagram, you may already know some the things about this journey.
-I started infrared landscape photography with the screw on Neewer IR filter.
+If you follow me on Instagram, you may already know some things about this journey.
+I started infrared landscape photography with the screw-on Neewer IR filter.

 I tried this filter for weeks and I wasn’t getting the photos I wanted.
 Maybe it only works with certain cameras.
 The case came with four different filters.
 I may experiment with them more.
 So far, I haven’t found any photographers talking about issues with these filters.